Yenn503/NWCRC-Email-Check/README.md

 │   │   └── style.css     # Styling
 │   └── js/
 │       └── app.js        # Frontend JavaScript
-└── exports/              # Generated export files
+├── exports/              # Generated export files
+└── uploads/              # Uploaded files (ignored)
 \`\`\`

 ## Security Notes

-- Keep your API key secure and never commit it to version control
+- Keep your API key secure and never commit it to version control (.env is gitignored)
 - The application runs locally for security
 - All data processing happens on your machine
 - No email addresses are stored permanently